canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

   --display-name <vcn-name> \
   --cidr-block <vcn-cidr-block>

 The next step is to create an internet gateway, a NAT gateway and/or a service gateway.
-To determine which of them are needed for your cluster, refer to the Oracle documentation for `network configuration <cluster-networking_>`_.
+To determine which of them are needed for your cluster, refer to the same Oracle documentation on `cluster networking <cluster-networking_>`_.

 .. code:: bash